cpen333/cpen333.github.io/_labs/cplusplus.md

 $$f_d = \frac{1}{2}\rho A C_d\, v^2$$

 where $$\rho$$ is the air-density, $$A$$ is the projected surface-area of the car and $$C_d$$ is the car's [*drag coefficient*](https://en.wikipedia.org/wiki/Automobile_drag_coefficient).
 This drag force will counter-act the engine's drive force, causing your car to reach a top speed (or slow down if you take your foot off the gas).
 A car's *drag area* is the product of the projected surface area and drag coefficient, $$A C_d$$.
 Air density at sea-level is about $$\rho=1.225$$ kg/m<sup>3</sup>.
 Typical drag coefficients and surface areas for a variety of vehicles can be found [here](https://en.wikipedia.org/wiki/Automobile_drag_coefficient#Drag_area) (e.g. a Toyota Prius has $$A C_d \approx 0.58$$m<sup>2</sup>).
-We are going to ignore a lot of other contributing factors to a car's motion, like gearing ratios and rolling friction.
+We are going to ignore a lot of other contributing factors to a car's motion, like gear ratios and rolling friction.

-To update the car's state, you will need to compute the updated force, acceleration, velocity, and position based on the current values.
-Use your physics library functions to compute the new acceleration, velocity, and position, given your new force.
-Remember that since your library functions exist in the namespace `physics`, you will need to prefix the function names with `physics::` to access them.
+To update the car's state, you will need to compute the updated force, acceleration, velocity, and position.
+Use your physics library functions for this.
+Remember that since your library exist in the namespace `physics`, you will need to prefix the function names with `physics::` to access them.

 #### Using your simulator